-SITE INFORMATION V

-Topic Comments

-Site Name Land to rear of 8/9 Carberry Close, Inveresk

-Site Ref MIR/MH/HSG119

-Source of Site Mr/Mrs Jackson & Mr/Mrs Sangster

-Suggestion

-Site Size (ha) 0.21

-Current Use Agricultural / vacant land

-Proposed Use Domestic garden ground for adjacent dwellings (removal from green belt and

-inclusion within settlement boundary)

-Summary A small area of disused land to the rear of existing dwellings at Carberry Close,

-Description and Inveresk.
-The land was formerly part of Carberry Kennels, the majority of

-Planning History which has now been developed for housing.
+SITE INFORMATION Topic Comments Site Name Land to rear of 8/9 Carberry Close, Inveresk Site Ref MIR/MH/HSG119: not included in LDP as a specific proposal: however the land has been removed from the Green Belt and Policy RCA1 applied.
+Source of Site Mr/Mrs Jackson & Mr/Mrs Sangster Suggestion Site Size (ha) 0.21 Current Use Agricultural / vacant land Proposed Use Domestic garden ground for adjacent dwellings (removal from green belt and inclusion within settlement boundary) Summary A small area of disused land to the rear of existing dwellings at Carberry Close, Description and Inveresk.
+The land was formerly part of Carberry Kennels, the majority of Planning History which has now been developed for housing.